REGIONAL HIGHLIGHTS

 In 2023, we integrated our work in Central and South America to create more impact and synergies.
 We expanded our climate-smart model with incentives for carbon captures to cocoa, and prepared the groundwork to meet the new EU regulation on deforestation.

 Our bold ambition in 2023 was to transform value chains within the agricultural, mining, and industrial sectors.
 Our strategy to address sustainable development’s challenges was twofold: enhancing producer and organisational capacities and forging alliances with partners sharing our vision.
-Our goals included accelerating initiatives to boost market access, innovation, and the formulation of supportive policies.
-At our strategy’s heart, we prioritized producers and aimed to empower them as sustainability leaders within their sectors.
-This approach not only sought to revolutionize their industries but also to champion a sustainable future through their leadership and innovation.
+This approach not only sought to revolutionize farmers’ industries but also to champion a sustainable future through their leadership and innovation.

 Solidaridad Europe generates support and commitments for making global value chains more sustainable, with a focus on farmers, miners and workers in producing countries beyond Europe’s borders.
 Collaboration with stakeholders is vital in our work, including donors and companies, knowledge institutes and civil society organizations.
 With our offices based in the Netherlands and Germany, we continue to engage with European partners and further explore opportunities to create a sustainable and inclusive impact.